bahrus/xtal-sip/README.md

 Back to the good:

-1. It seems (by design) that the strict rules that govern bare import specifiers happens to be largely compatible with the considerably more lenient rules that bundling tools like webpack and Parcel support.
+1. It seems (by design) that the strict rules that govern bare import specifiers happen to be largely compatible with the considerably more lenient rules that bundling tools like webpack and Parcel support.
 Tools which many -- but not all -- developers have grown used to / fond of using, even during development.
 2. For those of us who enjoy the lightweight, quick to load and reload, instantaneous, abstraction-free feedback of build-less development, the es-dev-server does a great job of server-side "polyfilling" import maps (or bare import specifiers with package.json serving as a substitute for import maps, to be accurate).
 Other solutions from snowpack and unpkg.com are also consistent with bare import specifiers.
 Perhaps with HTTP3, the gap between what is convenient to (this class of developers), and what runs best in production, will continue to narrow.

 Back to the bad: